 If you adopt, does your heart stop breaking every month when you know you’re not pregnant?
 Will this little baby be enough or will you still need more.

 This question breaks my heart for the pain it expresses.
-Only she will be able to decide if this baby will be enough and she owes it to this baby and her birth mom to figure it out.
+Only she can decide if this baby will be enough, and she owes it to this baby and her birth mom to figure it out.

-It’s OK to decide that you really need to experience the biological aspects of parenting (pregnancy, labor, breastfeeding) and the genetic connection.
-There are other avenues available such as third-party conception (donor sperm, egg, or embryo or surrogacy).
-Or you may decide to live a childfree life and devote your energy to other things.
-Here are some things to think about as you decide.
+It’s OK to decide that you must experience the biological aspects of parenting (pregnancy, labor, breastfeeding) and the genetic connection.
+Other avenues are available, such as third-party conception (donor sperm, egg, embryo, or surrogacy).
+Or you may decide to live a child-free life and devote your energy to other things.
+Here are some things to think about as you choose.

-Adoption May Allow You to Feel Normal Again
+Adoption After Infertility May Allow You to Feel Normal Again

-Adoption allows you to enter the world of parenthood and for many women that is a welcome relief.
-They have spent a long time on the outside looking in and they relish being able to talk about sleepless nights, compare notes on the best strollers, and discuss the advantages of Mother’s Day Out programs.
-It feels good to be in step with the rest of your peers again or for some being in step with the generation behind them.
+Adoption allows you to enter the world of parenthood, and for many women, that is a welcome relief.
+They have spent a long time on the outside looking in and relish talking about sleepless nights, comparing notes on the best strollers, and discussing the advantages of Mother’s Day Out programs.
+It feels good to be in step with the rest of your peers again or, for some, with the generation behind them.

 Feeling of Relief and Time to Repair

-Many women tell us that the predominant feeling they have when moving to adoption is relief!
+Many women tell us that their predominant feeling when moving to adoption is relief!
 They are so ready to be off the medical treadmill.
-They are so ready to reclaim their lives and spend time on their marriage.
+They are ready to reclaim their lives and spend time on their marriage.
 They are ready to enjoy sex again.
 Focusing on adoption feels like a new beginning.

 Beth: After my last attempt, IVF failed, my body and soul were tired.
 I was done.
 I could not go through it any longer.
 I was so thankful to be adopting.